jmcruz1983/RectSky/README.md

 * Tkinter (Python's de-facto standard GUI)

 #### WHY?
-* Application was developed using my MacBook personal computer.
+* Application was developed using my personal computer.
 * Some packages need to be installed manually as they need user consent and admin privileges, like PIP.
 * And PIP is a dependency installer that we would use to install the needed dependencies, like Tkinter.